buildbot/buildbot/master/docs/developer/cls-protocols.rst

 To exchange information over the network between master and slave we need to use protocol.

-:mod:`buildbot.buildslave.protocols.base` provide interfaces to implement wrappers around protocol specific calls, so other classes which use them do not need to know about protocol calls or handle protocol specific exceptions.
+:mod:`buildbot.worker.protocols.base` provide interfaces to implement wrappers around protocol specific calls, so other classes which use them do not need to know about protocol calls or handle protocol specific exceptions.

-.. py:module:: buildbot.buildslave.protocols.base
+.. py:module:: buildbot.worker.protocols.base

 .. py:class:: Listener(master)